top of page

 Yellow-green fruit.
 It's ripe when it's mellow.
 The skin is soft and ripped off easily.
 Inside it's white and sprinkled of black seeds which are not eatable.
 The fruit is usually very sweet, a bit juicy and has a great exotic taste.

-Season: December - February
+Season: September - November

 Acerola